 Onto the unreleased tracks, of which there are six: five songs and an interview.
 All of these are exclusive to this LP; nowhere else.
 The interview is a vintage road call from a humorous Haggis to a Calgary radio station, but it’s inconsequential at only 2:30 long.
 (My copy of the second LP has the sides labelled incorrectly.)

 Check out the original open-G tuning of “Tired Wings”.
 It’s remarkable how changing the tuning made the difference between a good song and a great one.
 Now it’s timeless.
 Frankie did a completely different lead vocal on “’75 Again”, without the screaming (some of the guitar bits are missing too).
 I think I prefer the screaming version when you hear them side by side.
 An alternate version of “Can’t Stop Rockin'” is a different take, also without screaming (or backing vocals).
-These versions that ultimately didn’t make the album are as well produced as the record, but ultimately it’s a matter of taste which you prefer.
+These versions that didn’t make the original album are as well produced as the record, but ultimately it’s a matter of taste which you prefer.
 It’s certainly startling to hear different versions after this many years.

 “The Night they Drove Old Dixie Down” is an instrumental, recorded Christmas Day 1991.
 This certainly foreshadows the direction the Four Horsemen would go on their “lost” second album, Daylight Again, which was more Band than AC/DC.
 Finally it’s an extended 8:32 live jam on “Can’t Get Next to You”, a non-album rarity.
 Another version can be found on the CD/DVD set, Left For Dead.
 Dave Lizmi really gets to cut loose on this.